-- HasFuse related information The flag --hasfuse prints some help information about HasFuse. - Switching on strictness analysis Strictness analysis is off by default (except at the unsafe optimisation level 2, which comes with -02), but you can turn on the strictness analysis at optimisation level 1 by using the flag -fstrictness.
+- Run the compiler in GHC mode By using the flag -fno-hasfuse the compiler behaves like a normal GHC.
+See notes above about the two compiler modes. - HasFuse related information The flag --hasfuse prints some help information about HasFuse. - Switching on strictness analysis Strictness analysis is off by default when the compiler runs in HasFuse mode, but you can turn on the strictness analysis at optimisation level 1 and 2 by using the flag-fstrictness.
 The results off the analysis are then used for local transformations2.
 The Worker/Wrapper transformation is a global transformation and so it's not performed at optimisation level 1, also if -fstrictness is used.